grahampullan/extract-tiles/README.md

 ### Cache Settings
 - Adjust `MAX_TILES` in viewer.js for memory usage
-- Default: 200 tiles for single viewer, 400 for multi
+- Default: 500 tiles for the single viewer (roots are always kept resident)

 ## API Endpoints